Ohranj/Nook-and-Cover/README.md

 ** Make sure that you have docker installed on your machine **

+** In addition, create an empty mysql folder in the root of your project.
+This is used to persist the data as you bring the image up and down. **

 To build and run the project.
 From this you can visit localhost in your browser
 ```
 sudo docker compose up -d --build